ARPANET: Applications

-Password protection
+Security

 The Purdy Polynomial hash algorithm was developed for the ARPANET to protect passwords in 1971 at the request of Larry Roberts, head of ARPA at that time.
 It computed a polynomial of degree 224 + 17 modulo the 64-bit prime p = 264 − 59.
 The algorithm was later used by Digital Equipment Corporation (DEC) to hash passwords in the VMS operating system and is still being used for this purpose.

 Rules and etiquette

 Because of its government funding, certain forms of traffic were discouraged or prohibited.

 Leonard Kleinrock claims to have committed the first illegal act on the Internet, having sent a request for return of his electric razor after a meeting in England in 1973.
 At the time, use of the ARPANET for personal reasons was unlawful.

 In 1978, against the rules of the network, Gary Thuerk of Digital Equipment Corporation (DEC) sent out the first mass email to approximately 400 potential clients via the ARPANET.
 He claims that this resulted in $13 million worth of sales in DEC products, and highlighted the potential of email marketing.

 A 1982 handbook on computing at MIT's AI Lab stated regarding network etiquette: